 The main advantage of rolling it over the individual 401(k) would be the continued ability to make backdoor Roth contributions.
 Since we don’t anticipate having a huge income as early retirees, this is likely a moot point.

 Rolling my employer 401(k) over into a traditional IRA will allow us to make annual Roth conversions in lower tax brackets when retired, much like my friend will be able to do.
 Based on the current tax code, this move makes more sense.

 We’ll want an income stream.
 With anticipated expenses of about $80,000 a year as a family of four, we’ll want $6,000 to $7,000 a month.
 I based this number on our actual spending from 2016, with a healthy allowance for additional healthcare costs.

 The first income stream will be created by logging into Vanguard and having quarterly dividends sent directly to our checking account.
-Currently, I have dividends directed to a Vanguard money market fund within the account and I manually reinvest them.
-The only reason I don’t automatically reinvest dividends is to avoid a potential wash sale if I have done some tax loss harvesting within 30 days of a dividend payout.
+Currently, I have dividends directed to a Vanguard money market fund within the account, and I manually reinvest them.
+I don’t automatically reinvest dividends to avoid a potential wash sale if I have done some tax-loss harvesting within 30 days of a dividend payout.

 In retirement, I’ll manually spend the dividends.
 The income should cover about 1/3 of our expenses.

 The second income stream will come from our non-governmental 457(b).
-Unlike a 401(k), there is no penalty to withdraw this money at any age once you separate from your employer.
-When I make my exit, I plan to set up withdrawals of about $3,000 a month, and that should last a good five years or more depending on total return and sequence of returns.
+Unlike a 401(k), there is no penalty for withdrawing this money at any age once you separate from your employer.
+When I make my exit, I plan to set up withdrawals of about $3,000 a month, and that should last a good five years or more, depending on the total return and sequence of returns.

 These two moves should cover about 85% of our anticipated needs, at least for the first five years.
-What do we do to cover the shortfall, especially after the gravy boat of a 457(b) runs dry?
+What do we do to cover the shortfall, especially after a 457(b) gravy boat runs dry?
 We have numerous options, but there is a clear winner.